ctouris/proyecto_city_temp_Algiers/README.md

 This is a Python program that connects to a MySQL Workbench database using XAMPP and retrieves the average temperature for a specific day, month, year, and city.
 This dataset was downloaded from Kaggle.

-This is a Python program that connects to a MySQL database and retrieves the average temperature for a specific day, month, year, and city.
 The program prompts the user to input the day, month, year, and city, and then uses these values to construct a SQL query to retrieve the data.
 The retrieved data is then printed to the console in a formatted manner.

 Here is a brief explanation of what each line of the code does: